User Guide

 Editing the data file

-.
+PetPal data are saved as a JSON file [JAR file location]/data/PetPal.json.
 If you are an advanced user, you are welcome to update data directly by editing that data file.

-Archive data is also in a JSON format and can be found in [JAR file location]/data/archive.json
+Archive data is also in a JSON format and can be found in [JAR file location]/data/archive.json.

 Caution: